Upgrading a certification signature from SHA1 to SHA256

 gpg: secret keys unchanged: 1

-We now have a look at the cert again, expecting it to be linted:
+We can now have a look at the cert again in sq, expecting it to be linted:

 $ gpg --export alice@example.com | sq cert lint